vanvoorden/Trivially-Identical-Sample/.github/README.md

 Our control group built from value equality spent 692.49 ms on `MainActor` performing work in `SortedOrders.update`.
 Our test group built from *reference* equality spent 601.41 ms from the same user events.
 This is about a 13 percent improvement after changing one line of code.

+These measurements were from a MacBook Pro M2 Max.
+Your results could be faster or slower depending on your machine.
+What matters more for now is the *relative* difference between your control group and your test group.
+Not the *absolute* values.

 ## Analysis

 So where did this performance improvement come from?
 Let’s look a little deeper at what happens when our user selects an `Order` data model and marks it as completed.
 Our `FoodTruckModel` stores an `Array` of `Order` models.
 The Swift `Array` is an immutable data structure that adopts value semantics.
 Because our `Order` models *also* adopt value semantics, mutating one `Order` model mutates our `Array`.
 This triggers a copy-on-write operation: our `Array` will now create a new buffer reference.
 This means that `isTriviallyIdentical(to:)` will now return `false` in constant time.

 What about the performance of value equality?
 If our `Array` values matched to the *same* buffer storage reference we could return `true` in constant time.
 If our `Array` values contained a different number of elements we could return `false` in constant time.
 Because mutating one `Order` model element means we now have the same number of elements *and* a different buffer storage reference, we must iterate through all `n` elements in linear time.

-It’s important to call out on very important decision we took when building our `SortedOrders` dynamic property: the default value of our `sortOrder` sorts `forward` over `creationDate`.
+It’s important to call out one very important decision we took when building our `SortedOrders` dynamic property: the default value of our `sortOrder` sorts `forward` over `creationDate`.
 This implies that when we mutate the first `Order` in our `Table` we are actually mutating the *last* element in our `Array`.

 You can experiment with this yourself to see how this impacts performance.
 Try sorting `reverse` over `creationDate` and run the same measurements again.
 You should see performance look much closer between your test group and control group.
 Your `SortedOrders.update` method still performs a linear time algorithm to compare all `Order` elements.
 But since the `Order` element that has been changed is now near the *front* of the `Array` this will return much faster.

 Is this “cheating”?
 Are we “cooking the books”.
 Well… yes and no. It’s a totally legit critique at this point to argue that our experiment is not something general purpose that scales to a wide variety of applications and products.
 But… that’s also sort of the whole point.
 The `isTriviallyIdentical(to:)` methods are *niche* operations.
 These are “hipster” APIs: something “underground” that might not really ever cross over to a mainstream audience.

 At the end of the day you are the one who knows the most about the performance of your applications and products.
 Measure the time spent performing checks for value equality.
 Make the change to `isTriviallyIdentical(to:)` and measure the time spent performing checks for reference equality.
 Measure these changes using the real world user experiences in your products.
 You might end up with a situation where your value equality checks actually *save* you performance down the road.
 That’s ok.
 You should continue using value equality checks when it makes sense to do so.